 Equipment: Students work with the latest imaging systems and software, including hands-on training in PET/CT and SPECT/CT.

-Board Exam Pass Rate?
-100% on both the NMTCB and the ARRT for the last 5 years.
+Board Exam Performance: Since 2005, NMTTP graduates have maintained a 100% first time pass rate on both the NMTCB and the ARRT board exams.
 Click HERE for details.